 - Any electrical renovations done must meet current Australian Standards.
 All electrical work must meet or exceed Australian Standard 3000:2007 (Wiring Rules).

-- It is advisable to have an electrician help with your design and involve the electrician from an early stage to ensure compliance and safety of all electrical work you intend to carry out.
+- It is advisable to have a renovation electrician help with your design and involve the electrician from an early stage to ensure compliance and safety of all electrical work you intend to carry out.
 Rooms such as bathrooms, kitchens and outdoor areas with pools and spas have a number of zones that, due to electricity and water not mixing, limit the types of devices that may be installed.

 - All electrical contractors need to be licensed and carry a minimum of $5 million Public Liability.
 Check with your contractor if he/she is licensed and has the necessary liability insurance in place.